CHAPTER Rev 2400

 (f)

-in the compensation apportionment factor of the entity which:
+be included in the compensation apportionment factor of the entity which:

-(1) Issues the individual's federal form W-2,
+(1) Issues the individual's federal Form W-2;

 (2) Deducts the individual's compensation for